 In almost 30 years since electronic logging first arrived, many changes have come and gone.
 The general idea is that a device will be faster and more accurate than HOS paper logs.
 The mandate serves to enforce safe driving habits, instead of having a driver falsifying their logs and driving well into overtime.

-By the end of 2019, it will be clear the mandate is, well, mandatory.
 Failure to remain in compliance can result in penalties, drivers out-of-service and reputation damage.
 Enforcement has steadily increased since ELDs were introduced, and added lenience is not likely down the road.

 Exceptions to the ELD Mandate

 Most of the more than 3.5 million CMV drivers across the nation will be required to follow the mandate.
 There are some exceptions:

 - Drivers who are not currently required to keep RODS

 - Drivers subject to short-haul exemption and does not exceed criteria more than 8 days in a 30-day period

 - Drivers conducting a drive-away-tow-away operation, in which an empty or unladen motor vehicle with one or more sets of wheels on the surface of the roadway is being transported, if the vehicle being driven is the commodity delivered, or if the vehicle being transported is a motorhome or RV.

 - Drivers of vehicles with engines manufactured prior to model year 2000.

 Understanding ELD compliance requirements

 To be compliant, an ELD must be on the FMCSA’s ELD registry.
 That list also shows revoked devices, so be sure to check closely before ordering your ELDs.